Azure-Samples/functions-quickstart-python-azd-eventgrid-blob/README.md

 ## Source Code

 The function code for the `process_blob_upload` endpoint is defined in [`function_app.py`](./src/function_app.py).
-The function uses the Python v2 programming model and the `@app.blob_trigger()` decorator to register the blob trigger with Event Grid source and the trigger provides a stream of the file being processed.
+The function uses the Python v2 programming model and the `@app.blob_trigger()` decorator to register the blob trigger with Event Grid source and the trigger provides a BlobClient of the file being processed.
 The function declaration also defines an input binding that gets a reference to the destination container where the files being processed will be uploaded.

     ```python
       @app.blob_trigger(arg_name="input_blob",